Liziloo/jeeves-prompts/overlays/audit.prompt.md

     (Checklist, summary, phase report, or equivalent)

-If either is missing, request the missing input and stop.
+If either is missing, request the missing input and produce no other output.

 ============================================================